Stock market today: Most of Wall Street rises after the Fed cuts interest rates

 They helped make up for bank stocks, which gave back some of their stellar gains from the day before.
 Other “Trump trades” that had rocketed higher after the election also lost some of their juice.

-JPMorgan Chase fell 4.4%, a day after banks decisively led the market on expectations that a stronger economy and lighter regulation from Washington would mean fatter profits.
+JPMorgan Chase fell 4.3%, a day after banks decisively led the market on expectations that a stronger economy and lighter regulation would mean fatter profits.
+It and Goldman Sachs were the biggest reasons for the Dow Jones Industrial Average's slight loss.

-Smaller U.S. stocks also lagged the market, with the Russell 2000 index virtually unchanged.
+Smaller U.S. stocks also lagged the market, with the Russell 2000 index down 0.4%.
 A day before, it more than doubled the S&P 500's gain on expectations that Trump's America-First priorities would most benefit smaller, more domestically focused companies.

 In stock markets abroad, London's FTSE 100 fell 0.3% after the Bank of England cut its own interest rate by a quarter of a percentage point.